rublen/qna/README.md

 - GET /api/v1/answers/:id.json?access_token=XXXXXXX

+#### Streaming
+Real-time broadcasting of data organized with internal Rails library ActionCable which uses WebSocket protocol.
+Streaming works for:
+- creating a new answer
+- creating a new comment on the answer/question
+- voting for the answer/question

 #### Used technologies
 - AJAX and JavaScript
 - Slim and Bootstrap
 - Nested forms
 - OmniAuth
 - WebSockets (through ActionCable)
+- CanCanCan authorization

 #### Services
-- 'whenever' for job queues
+- 'Sphinx' as search engine
 - 'Sidekiq' for performing jobs
-- 'Sphinx' as search engine
+- 'whenever' for job queueing
 - 'doorkeeper' as  an OAuth 2 provider for Ruby on Rails

 #### Testing technologies